Suspect arrested in slaying of university police officer

 “There are no words to describe the news of another one of our officers being shot,” Regan said in a statement.
 “This officer is a hero whose legacy and unselfish act will live in our hearts and memories forever.”

-It was the first fatal shooting of an on-duty police officer in Philadelphia since 2020, according to the Inquirer.
+It was the first fatal shooting of an on-duty police officer in Philadelphia since 2020, according to The Philadelphia Inquirer.